-The Temporary Speaker (Sen. Ongoro): It is so ordered.
+The Temporary Speaker (Sen. Ongoro): So ordered.
 The response should come in two weeks' time.

 The Temporary Speaker (Sen. Ongoro): Sen. Lesuuda, do you have an intervention?

 Sen. Lesuuda: No, Madam Temporary Speaker.
 It is a reply to a Statement.